Automated static website publishing with Cloud Build

 git add cloudbuild.yaml git commit -m 'Add build configuration' git push

-Trigger, you can kick off the first build manually.
-Head over to the GCP Console
+trigger, you can start the first build manually.
+Go to the Cloud Console

 Remember that after now, every commit pushed to any branch of your GitHub repository will trigger a new build and publish contents to your website.
 If you need to change which git branches or tags you use for publishing, you can update the Build Trigger configuration.